postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 * An interval delay (milliseconds) between each request.
 * A [data file](/docs/running-collections/working-with-data-files/) for the collection run.
 * Saving responses to the log will allow you to review them but can affect performance.
-* Persisting variables will mean that any variables updated by the run will remain changed after it.
-If you do not persist variables, changes will not be saved after the run completes. _Note that persisting variables in the collection run will update the current value only.
-If you have variables set to automatically persist in your Postman settings, each variable initial value will update to the current value after a run._
 * If your requests use cookies, you can optionally disable them for a collection run.
 * Saving cookies means that any values affected by requests during the run will remain after it completes.